-§ 8 The supplementary premium is to be paid no earlier than from the month when the salaried employee reached the age of 25 years, and no later than up to and including the month before the salaried employee reaches the age of 65 years. § 9 The supplementary premium is to be calculated on the pensionable salary for pension benefits, as specified in ITP 1, subs.
+- § 8 The supplementary premium is to be paid no earlier than from the month when the salaried employee reached the age of 25 years, and no later than up to and including the month before the salaried employee reaches the age of 65 years. - § 9 The supplementary premium is to be calculated on the pensionable salary for pension benefits, as specified in ITP 1, subs.
 6.

 The supplementary premium is charged by Collectum to the employer on the same basis as for the premium for ITP 1.
+As of 1 January 2023 supplementary premiums are not charged for pay components that for a particular month exceed 30 income base amounts/12.